GokuSSGodd/ShellCommander/README.md

 Introduction

-ShellCommander is a streamlined C++ application crafted to enhance the learning experience for students and newcomers to systems programming by demonstrating the mechanics of command line argument processing.
+ShellCommander is a streamlined C application crafted to enhance the learning experience for students and newcomers to systems programming by demonstrating the mechanics of command line argument processing.
 This educational tool provides a hands-on approach to understanding command line interfaces in Unix-based systems, showcasing real-time parsing, file redirection, and glob patterns.
 Ideal for those looking to deepen their knowledge of Unix shell operations, ShellCommander offers practical insights and applications that are integral to mastering command line utilities.

 Features